-The intern will wear professional attire to promote a professional image.
-When rotating through University Dining Services and/or at other food service facilities, the intern abides by the uniform dress code for kitchen staff, unless otherwise directed by preceptor.
-At other times, the intern will wear professional dress.
-The dress code is implemented to assure that all interns make a positive impression at supervised practice sites and fit in with facility staff.
+The Intern will wear professional attire to promote a professional image.
+When rotating through University Dining Services and/or at other food service facilities, the Intern abides by the uniform dress code for kitchen staff, unless otherwise directed by Preceptor.
+At other times, the Intern wears professional dress.
+The dress code is implemented to assure that all Interns make a positive first (and subsequent) impression at supervised practice sites and fit in with facility staff.
 This will allow them to work more effectively and sites will be more likely to consider them for potential job openings and/or write references for them.

-There may be additional dress requirements (e.g. masks, etc.) that are required secondary to the COVID 19 pandemic.
-Information related to this will be shared with interns as it becomes available.
+There may be additional dress requirements (e.g. masks, gloves, etc.) that are required secondary to the COVID 19 pandemic.
+Information related to this will be shared as it become available.